rubyfu/RubyFu/module_0x4__web_kung_fu/telegram_api.md

 # Telegram API

 As we know that Telegram is a messaging app identifies users by their mobile number.
-Fortunately, Telegram has its own API -*Ruby has wrapper gem for* [*Telegram's Bot API*](https://core.telegram.org/bots/api)- which allows you to Integrate with other services, create custom tools, build single- and multiplayer games, build social services, do virtually anything else; Do you smell any thing evil here?
+Fortunately, Telegram has its own API -*Ruby has wrapper gem for* [*Telegram's Bot API*](https://core.telegram.org/bots/api) *called [telegram-bot-ruby](https://github.com/atipugin/telegram-bot-ruby)* - which allows you to Integrate with other services, create custom tools, build single- and multiplayer games, build social services, do virtually anything else; Do you smell any thing evil here?

 - To install telegram-bot gem
 ```